NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-dotnet-cli.md

 1. Open a command line and switch to the directory that contains your project file.

-2. Use the following command to install a Nuget package:
+2. Use the following command to install a NuGet package:

     ```dotnetcli
     dotnet add package <PACKAGE_NAME>